zamazan4ik/awesome-pgo/article/article.md

 ### Go

 PGO in Go appeared quite recently: 1.20 in Preview, 1.21 in GA state.

-TODO: add links about PGO implementation in the Go compiler
-TODO: add my thoughts about current PGO implementation in Go and its disadvantages

 Current PGO implementation in the `go` compiler has the following issues/limitations/inconveniences: